trashcat53/Discord_To_Minecraft_For_Admins/README.md

 - Manually start server
 - Manually restart server

-I have only needed to use these three functions fo rmy own server.
-If you require a function is missing from the list please submit a pull request.
+I have only needed to use these three functions for my own server.
+If you require a function that is missing from the list please submit a pull request.

 **HOW TO USE: (Linux servers only)**